Shravan-SDVE/Credit-Card-Transaction-Dashboard/README.md

 | `Cust_Satisfaction_Score` | Customer satisfaction score (CSS) |

 `cc_detail` and `cust_detail` are related on a shared customer key, so every transaction-level metric (Revenue, Interest Earned, etc.) can be sliced by any customer attribute.

-> Update this section with your actual source system (e.g. data warehouse table, CSV export, API) and refresh cadence.

 ---